d3/d3-selection/README.md

 The *data* function here is the identity function: it is invoked for each table row, and returns the numbers for each table cell.

 If a *key* is not specified, then the first datum in *data* is assigned to the first selected element, the second datum to the second selected element, and so on.
 A *key* function may be specified to control how data is assigned to elements, replacing the default join-by-index.
-This key function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+This key function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The key function is also evaluated for each new datum in *data*, being passed the datum `d`, the index `i`, with the `this` context as the parent DOM element.
 The datum for a given key is assigned to the element with the matching key.
 For example, given this document:

 ```html
 <div id="Ford"></div>